Home Delaware County Emergency Child Custody Order

 Do You Need a Delaware County Family Law Attorney?

-If you believe your child is at risk in the custody of the other parent, your best chance of getting an emergency custody order is to hire an experienced Delaware County child custody attorney to represent you.
+If you believe your child is at risk in the custody of the other parent, your best chance of getting an emergency custody order is to hire an experienced Delaware County child custody lawyer to represent you.
 Judges are reluctant to violate normal rules of notice and due process and will only do so when extreme measures are deemed necessary because the safety of a child is at stake.
 The process will run smoother with an experienced family law attorney handling your petition.

 Back to Top